DOI-USGS/ds-gitflows-static/course-instructions.md

 * much more!

 ----
-**Action:** Once you are done reading this, close this issue and return to the canonical repo's main GitHub page `https://github.com/padilla410/ds-gitflows-static-[username]`.
+**Action:** Once you are done reading this, return to the canonical repo's main GitHub page `https://github.com/padilla410/ds-gitflows-static-[username]`.

 /details>